laineywang/retool-examples/README.md

 - import de apps in the `retool-apps` folder into your retool account
 - get the url for the apps and put any of them inside the `.env` file as `RETOOL_APP_URL`
 - run the `test` script: `npm run test`

+\* the apps use this regenerated API https://retoolapi.dev/7fIz9d/data/1